AV4TAr/sheti/README.md

 # TODO

   - Add tests for service & Connectors
-  - Create a service
+  - Create a service for SHETI
-  - Do some real software engineering shit over here.
   - Add connegtor for GitHub (doing)
   - Add connector for Jira
   - Move HipchatPublisher to a module